Toronto streetcar system: Routes

-Typically, all streetcar routes are serviced by low-floor and accessible Flexity Outlook vehicles.
-When replacement bus service is required (e.g., for track reconstruction, special events, emergencies, streetcar shortages), replacement buses bear the same route number and name as the corresponding streetcar route.
+All streetcar routes are served by low-floor, accessible Flexity Outlook vehicles.
+When replacement bus service is required (e.g., for construction, special events, or emergencies), replacement buses bear the same route number and name as the corresponding streetcar route.

 Route numbers

 Until 1980, streetcar routes had names but not numbers.
 When the CLRVs were introduced, the TTC assigned route numbers in the 500 series.
 CLRVs have a single front rollsign showing various combinations of route number and destination, while PCC streetcars showed a route identifier (route name until the 1980s and later route number) and destination on two separate front rollsigns.
-The digital destination signs on the Flexity Outlook streetcars show route number, route name and destination.
+The dot-matrix display destination signs on the Flexity streetcars show route number, route name and destination.
 Before 2018, streetcar-replacement bus services indicated route number and destination but not route name, like the CLRVs.

-The four streetcar-operated Blue Night Network routes have been assigned 300-series route numbers.
+The streetcar-operated Blue Night Network routes have been assigned 300-series route numbers.
 The other exception to the 500 series numbering was the Harbourfront LRT streetcar.
 When introduced in 1990, this route was numbered 604, which was intended to group it with the old (albeit unposted) numbering scheme for Toronto subway routes.
 In 1996, the TTC overhauled its rapid transit route numbers and stopped trying to market the Harbourfront route as "rapid transit".
 The number was changed to 510.
 The tracks were later extended in two directions to form the 510 Spadina and 509 Harbourfront routes.